1500 Mission Street was New Hudson Facade’s first project on the West Coast.

 “For New Hudson Facades, it’s a story of adapt, adapt, adapt for our clients no matter the situation,” relates an NHF project manager.
 From building during a pandemic to a tricky lighting system to rail shipping, NHF figured it all out.
-The city of San Francisco Planning, Building and Public Works Departments moved to a new 460,000-square foot, 16 story headquarters building on Mission Street in 2021.
+The city of San Francisco Planning, Building and Public Works Departments moved to a new 460,000-square foot, 16 story headquarters building on South Van Ness Avenue in 2021.

 A significant challenge was the integrated electrochromic glass system.
 There were more than 2,000 exterior panels providing both shading and a subtle glow to the building.
 If one panel didn’t work, the whole system didn’t work, so New Hudson Facades created a rigorous five-point quality process to verify each panel was operational upon arrival, staging, and installation.